-The Project Review Committee (PRC) considers multiple factors when determining project rankings, including the priority of the project, the project's performance on the scorecard, and whether the project is a new project or renewal project.
+The Project Review Committee considers multiple factors when determining project rankings, including the priority of the project, the project's performance on the scorecard, and whether the project is a new project or renewal project.
 This year, even with detailed funding priorities, the PRC should continue to take all these factors into account when determining a project's ranking.

-There are three ways the scorecards affect project ranking: thresholds, standards, and points.
+There are three ways the scorecards affect project ranking: points, standards, and thresholds.
 If a project does not meet a threshold, it is not eligible for funding.
 If a project does not meet the required minimum number of points or does not meet the standards, the Project Review Committee may lower the project's ranking, remove the project from the competition altogether, or recommend reducing its funding.
-Receiving more points than other like projects with similar performance and standards can also increase a project's ranking.
+Receiving more points than other projects can also increase a project's ranking.

 This year, the priorities in this document will also help determine project rankings.
-New project priorities, as outlined in Table 1: New Projects Priority Grid below, will be recorded on the new project scorecard.
+New project priorities, as outlined in Table 1: New Projects Priority Grid below, will be recorded on the new project scorecard (question 2.5).
 The Project Review Committee should rank projects highly if they are both a high priority and perform well on the scorecard.
 Balancing a project's priority with its scorecard performance ensures that funding goes to projects that meet best practices, perform well, and will have a sustained impact on homelessness in the CoC.

+The Project Review Committee has historically ranked renewal projects ahead of new projects, with a few exceptions.
 The priorities in this document may result in ranking some high-priority new projects ahead of renewal projects, especially if there are renewal projects that have consistently performed poorly or underspent their funds.
 In such cases, the Project Review Committee should consider the potentially detrimental geographic effect of ranking renewal projects low.
 In regions with very few projects, giving a renewal project a low rank could put almost all the funding for a region at-risk.
-The Project Review Committee should also examine the Regional Committee's and the agency's ability to prevent current participants from becoming homeless in the case of a large or full reallocation.
-On the other hand, the PRC should consider the additional people new projects could help in a region, especially in regions with very few current housing assistance resources.
+Since few agencies work across regions, losing a renewal project could significantly reduce capacity for some regions and would put project participants at-risk of homelessness.
+The Project Review Committee should consider these factors before ranking a renewal project low enough to put its funding at-risk.